chrisjrob/chrisjrob.github.io/howto/convert-dvr-ms-to-mpeg.md

 tags: [convert, cli, dvr-ms, mpeg]
 ---

-## Convert dvr-ms to mpeg

-### Simple bash script to convert all dvr-ms files in a directory
+## Simple bash script to convert all dvr-ms files in a directory

     #! /bin/bash
     for a in *.dvr-ms; do